-The Organization receives Federal government subsidies each year designated for providing materials, research and development, and other services to schools and institutions for the blind or visually impaired.
-The subsidies grant amounted to \$40,431,000 and \$34,431,000 for the years ended September 30, 2022 and 2021, respectively.
-The balance of this account at September 30, 2022 and 2021 includes, in part, amounts drawn in excess of the available subsidies provided for the year to the schools and agencies but collectible from them from subsequent subsidies.
+The Organization receives Federal government subsidies each year designated for providing materials, research and development, and other services to schools and institutions for the blind or low vision.
+The subsidies grant amounted to \$43,431,000 and \$40,431,000 for the years ended September 30, 2023 and 2022, respectively.
+The balance of this account at September 30, 2023 and 2022 includes, in part, amounts drawn in excess of the available subsidies provided for the year to the schools and agencies but collectible from them from subsequent subsidies.